Copyright law is broadly similar across the world

 The duration of copyright protection varies depending on the type of work.
 For literary, artistic, and musical works, copyright protection lasts for the life of the author plus 70 years.
 For films, sound recordings, and broadcasts, the protection lasts for 50 years from the date of publication or broadcast.

-Copyright Ownership and Infringement
+Copyright ownership and infringement

 Copyright ownership in the UK typically rests with the creator of the work, unless the creator has assigned the rights to someone else.
 Copyright infringement occurs when someone uses or copies a copyrighted work without permission from the copyright owner.
 In the UK, copyright infringement can be a civil or criminal offence, depending on the circumstances.